-Under existing law, the provisions of chapter 333 of NRS, known as the State Purchasing Act, set forth general procedures and requirements for the purchase of supplies, materials, equipment and services by agencies of the State.
+Under existing law, the provisions of chapter 333 of NRS, known as the State Purchasing Act, set forth general procedures and requirements for the purchase of supplies, materials equipment and services by agencies of the State.
 (Chapter 333 of NRS) The Administrator of the Purchasing Division of the Department of Administration is responsible for developing standard specifications for supplies, materials and equipment purchased for the various agencies.
-(NRS 333.210) Section 1 of this bill requires the Director of the Department of Corrections to develop and establish standard specifications for acquiring supplies, materials, equipment and services used or required by the Department which may be provided by programs conducted by the prisons within the Department which provide services and manufacturing by offenders.
-Section 1 also authorizes the Director to purchase from those programs, [notwithstanding] subject to the provisions of the State Purchasing Act, supplies, materials, equipment and services used or required by the Department for which standard specifications have been established by the Director, if the supplies, materials, equipment and services meet the applicable specifications.
+(NRS 333.210) Section 1 of this bill requires the Director of the Department of Corrections to develop and establish standard specifications for acquiring supplies, materials equipment and services used or required by the Department which may be provided by programs conducted by the prisons within the Department which provide services and manufacturing by effenders.
+Section 1 also authorizes the Director to purchase from those programs, subject to the provisions of the State Purchasing Act, supplies, materials, equipment and services used or required by the Department for which standard specifications have been established by the Director, if the supplies, materials, equipment and services meet the applicable specifications.]

 Existing law requires the Director of the Department of Corrections, to the extent practicable, to require each offender to spend 40 hours each week in vocational training or employment, with certain exceptions for offenders whose behavior is found to preclude participation, offenders who have medical concerns and offenders who attend educational classes.
 An offender may not engage in vocational training, employment or a business that requires or permits the offender to telemarket or conduct opinion polls by telephone.
-(NRS 209.461) Section 2 of this bill deletes the prohibition on telemarketing and conducting opinion polls by telephone.
-Section 2 also requires the Director to pay for services provided by offenders to the Department and purchase goods manufactured by offenders for the Department as are newly authorized in section 1, and to not include the costs to the Department of paying for such services and goods when calculating the profit and loss determination regarding the programs for the employment of offenders that is required of the Department.
-(Section 3 of this bill requires the Administrator of the Purchasing Division of the Department of Administration to exempt the Department of Corrections from the provisions of the State Purchasing Act to the extent authorized in section 1.
-(NRS 333.175)!
+(NRS 209.461) Section 2 of this bill [deletes] revises the prohibition on telemarketing and conducting opinion polls to provide that an offender may not telemarket or conduct opinion polls by telephone.
+[Section 2 also requires the Director to pay for services provided by offenders to the Department and purchase goods manufactured by offenders for the Department as are newly authorized in section 1, and to not include the costs to the Department of paying for such services and goods when calculating the profit and loss determination regarding the programs for the employment of offenders that is required of the Department-] unless the offender is supervised and such telephone calls are monitored.